Dayonggu/pProfLNote/DB/DBTech.md

 ## Page, buffer pool
 * sometimes LRU is the worst replacement policy
   * consider a *sequential disk scan*, this would continuous bring new page in memory, and would not reuse them again
-  * if use *LRU* the scan would be flood, evict all previous existing pages in bufferpool by the page from the scan ( and thus, the other preivous page lose the possiblity of reuse)
+  * if use *LRU* the scan would be flood, evict all previous existing pages in bufferpool by the page from the scan ( and thus, the other previous page lose the possiblity of reuse)
   * in this case, we should use *MRU*, the scan keeps on using the same page in bufferpool

 ## Eventually consistence